pkhead/love-haxe-wrappergen/README.md

 This project uses the awesome [love-api][] project, which provides a lua tables representation of the love documention, to generate Haxe wrappers.
 To use this project, make sure to checkout the submodule (`git submodule update --init love-api`).
 Then, run `lua haxify.lua` in a terminal to generate the wrappers.
+The Haxelib distribution already has the files generated.

 Fair warning, the code is awful, and full of hacks.
 Look, it was easy.